 An application for a design patent is much simpler than that for a utility patent.
 The specification is short and follows a predefined form.
 Only one claim is permitted, and it also must follow a specific form.
 The drawings in a design patent are similar to those in a utility patent, except that design patent drawings are created to show the ornamental features of the invention rather than its utilitarian aspects.

 If the application is allowable, the Patent and Trademark Office will forward a notice of allowance to the applicant's patent attorney.
 As is the case with a utility patent, an issue fee will be required for issuance of the patent.
-However, the issue fee is only $215 ($430 for a large corporation), as opposed to $625 (or $1,250) for a utility patent.
-No fees are necessary to maintain a design patent in force.
+However, the design patent issue fee is only about one-third of the issue fee for a utility patent.
+No maintenance fees are necessary to maintain a design patent in force.

 Design patents and copyrights both cover aesthetic features of articles.
 Copyright is generally used for non-utilitarian articles (meaning articles which exist only for their looks and not for their usefulness).
 Examples of non-utilitarian articles covered by copyright include paintings, songs, books, and sculptures.
 Copyright does extend to utilitarian articles, but only to the extent the aesthetic features of the article can exists independently from the article.
 An example of this would be a sculpture which is used as the base of a lamp, or a painting which is applied to the side of an automobile.